| Written and Edited By: MarkEAW

 work.
 If your going to use one of these adapters, insure it's designed for your

-particular brand and model Joystick for best reliability rather than a universal standard adapter.
-Some are just cables
+particular brand and model Joystick for best reliability rather than a universal standard adapter,

 which require the Joystick to have USB technology already built into the